Yatsumori Station

 Yatsumori Station (八ツ森駅, Yatsumori eki) was a JR East railway station located in Aoba-ku, Sendai, Japan.
 Since May 2002, this station had not been operational.

 History

-On November 10, 1937, the station began operation as temporary stop.
+On November 10, 1937, the station began operation as a temporary stop.

 On March 31, 1987, the station was reclassified as a seasonal station.

 Since May 2002, trains have not stopped at this station.

 The station was officially closed as of March 15, 2014 (March 14 being the last day).

 Lines

 Yatsumori Station was served by the Senzan Line, and was 30.8 rail kilometers from the terminus of the line at Sendai Station.

 Station layout

 Yatsumori Station had a single side platform serving traffic in both directions.

 Surrounding area

 Yatsumori Station was originally opened to serve the nearby Yatsumori Ski Resort.
 There are currently no houses or buildings within several hundred meters of the station.